pytorch/serve/examples/README.md

 #### Text Classification Example

-Following example demonstrates how to create and serve a custom text_classification NN model with default text_classifer handler provided by TS :
+Following example demonstrates how to create and serve a custom text_classification NN model with default text_classifer handler provided by TorchServe :

 * [Text classification example](text_classification)

 #### Object Detection Example

-Following example demonstrates how to create and serve a pretrained fast-rcnn NN model with default object_detector handler provided by TS :
+Following example demonstrates how to create and serve a pretrained fast-rcnn NN model with default object_detector handler provided by TorchServe :

 * [Object detection example](object_detector)

 #### Image Segmentation Example

-Following example demonstrates how to create and serve a pretrained fcn NN model with default image_segmenter handler provided by TS :
+Following example demonstrates how to create and serve a pretrained fcn NN model with default image_segmenter handler provided by TorchServe :

 * [Image segmentation example](image_segmenter)